mtli/sAP/doc/code_setup.md

 # Code Setup

 ## Requirement
 You need an environment that has python and CUDA installed.
+For running on Windows, please read the additional notes [here](win_note.md).

 ## Installing dependencies